wso2/esb-connectors/tsheets/tsheets-connector/tsheets-connector-1.0.0/ReadME.txt

 	ii)		accessToken					-	Place the accesstoken obtained in step 5[i]. iii)	jobCodeOneName 				-	Name of a job code. iv)		jobCodeTwoName				-	Name of a job code.
-	v)		timeSheetType				-	Type of the tSheet. vi)		timeSheetOneStart			-	Starting time of a time sheet to be created (Unique). vii)	timeSheetOneEnd			 	-	Ending time of a time sheet to be created (Unique). viii)	timeSheetTwoStart			-	Starting time of a time sheet to be created (Unique).
+	v)		timeSheetType				-	Type of the Timesheet. vi)		timeSheetOneStart			-	Starting time of a time sheet to be created (Unique). vii)	timeSheetOneEnd			 	-	Ending time of a time sheet to be created (Unique). viii)	timeSheetTwoStart			-	Starting time of a time sheet to be created (Unique).